rjnl/moodle-atto_pinyin/README.md

 An Atto plugin to insert Pinyin characters.

+This plugin was originally developed in 2018 and maintained till 2021.
-(This plugin is no longer actively maintained.)
+(It is no longer actively maintained.)

 ## Installing via uploaded ZIP file ##